emilio-devs/emilio-devs/README.md

 - 👋 Hi, I’m @wato240
 - 👀 I’m interested in game or software developing
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently working with JavaScript as a Full Stack developer (Vue.js and Node.js)
 - 📫 How to reach me https://www.linkedin.com/in/emilio-jos%C3%A9-p%C3%A9rez-mariscal-78b39a196/